 Cycling is able to maintain a comfortable temperature within your home while it is saving you money on cooling.

 Call the Cooperative for details on the Cycled Cooling Program.

 Generator Back-up Program for Farm & Commercial Customers

 Farm and commercial accounts with the average monthly demand of 50 kW or greater, may participate in the Peak Alert Program.
 Customers must be able to curtail their electric load upon peak control notification.
 Customers with automatic generators rely upon their generator to supply electric power during control times.
 Control usually occurs on the hottest summer days or coldest winter nights for 4-10 hours per interruption, however, it can occur anytime additional capacity is needed by our power supplier.

-Load control receiver is supplied by the Cooperative.
-Customer’s electrician makes connections to the generator.
+The load control receiver is supplied by the Cooperative.
+The customer’s electrician makes connections to the generator.